django-cms/django-cms/docs/contributing/code.rst

 Additionally we created an SVG template within ``cms/static/cms/font/src/_template.svgz`` that you should use when converting or creating additional icons.
-It is named *svgz* so it does not get compiled into the font.
+It is named *svgz* so it doesn't get compiled into the font.
 When using *Adobe Illustrator* please mind the `following settings <images/svg_settings.png>`_.